-12.3 CAN Bus Trigger and Decode
+12.3 CAN (FD) Bus Trigger and Decode

-For correctly decoding CAN bus data and making trigger stable, the bus configuration, trigger mode set and trigger level need to be adjusted.
+STO1000 support CAN bus, CAN FD(optional) bus trigger and decode.
+For correctly decoding bus data and making trigger stable, the bus configuration, trigger mode set and trigger level need to be adjusted.

-Tap S1 or S2 to open the bus configuration menu, the signal source needs to be set, and the signal type and baud rate are set according to measured signal; the setting method is the same as that of UART and will not be repeated here.
+Left swipe or be configuration menu, the signal source needs to be set, and the signal type and baud rate are set according to measured signal; the setting method is the same as that of UART and will not be repeated here.
 See Figure 12-14:

-Figure 12-14 CAN Bus Configuration Menu
+Figure 12-14 CAN / CAN FD Bus Configuration Menu